 Have you got a COVID risk assessment about additional precautions?

-We have produced a risk statement outlining the precautions we have taken across a range of services which is available here on our website.
+Although the vast majority of COVID restrictions have now been removed, we have updated our risk statement outlining the precautions we have taken across a range of services.

-If our school or group are based close to Fairthorne, can parents drop off and collect children for day visits?
+If our school or group is based close to Fairthorne Manor, can parents drop off and collect children for day visits?

 Have you made any changes to your booking conditions?

-We have added a new section on COVID cancellations and Misrepresentation by You (see website for details)
+We have added a new section on COVID cancellations – see our web page for details.

 What if individual children are unable to attend due to a positive case or isolation?

 Cancellations for individual children who are unable to attend will be dealt with in line with our standard booking conditions – see our web page for details.